 * - Cinderella casserole lids made of opal Pyrex are numbered differently for some reason, marked 20-C, 24-C, 25-C, instead of 470-C, 474-C, 475-C.

-‡ - Although catalogues and packaging state that a covered divided dish is a 963, neither the lid nor the dish is marked this way.
-The dish itself is an 063, but this number only appears on examples made during the mid 1970s.
-Its lid is a 945, the same lid that is meant for an 045 casserole.
-Since about 1972, the capacity of an 063 had been stated as 1 Qt rather than 1½ Qt.
+** - Although catalogues and packaging state that a covered divided dish is a 963, neither the lid nor the dish is marked this way.
+Its lid is a non-divided 945, the same lid that is meant for an 045 casserole.

 Compare Friendship & Country Festival

 Pyrex Profile: Pixie Casseroles

 Why name Pyrex mixing bowls after Cinderella?

 Who designed the patterns?